Your membership has expired

 Photo: Ford

-But if you’re buying a car with fuel economy in mind, you’ll want to know exactly what kind of mileage to expect in real-world driving.
+If you’re buying a car with fuel economy in mind, a hybrid is the best choice.
+But you’ll want to know exactly what kind of mileage to expect in real-world driving.
 That’s where Consumer Reports comes in.
-We perform fuel-economy tests on every car we purchase, including the latest and bestselling hybrids on the market.
+We perform fuel-economy tests with every car we purchase, including the latest and bestselling hybrids on the market.

 In this article Arrow link